pudly/schmopera-hugo/content/articles/opera-lyra-and-the-five-stages-of-grief.md

 date = "2015-10-15T23:17:00-04:00"
 lastmod = "2015-10-17T13:24:00-04:00"
 publishDate = "2015-10-16T08:00:00-04:00"
-slug = "opera-lyra-and-the-five-stages-of-grief"
-title = "Opera Lyra and the Five Stages of Grief"
+short_description = "There has been a distraught and saddened buzz in the opera community ever since Opera Lyra announced an immediate halt of its 2015-2016 season due to severe budget shortfalls.
+As the opera world absorbs this difficult hit, reactions on social media are evolving in line with the five stages of grief." slug = "opera-lyra-and-the-five-stages-of-grief" title = "Opera Lyra and the Five Stages of Grief"
 +++